press & podcasts

 improve work podcast ep.
 44: strengthen your business through better internal communication

-I break down what internal communication really is and why it matters so much for any organization.
-We talk about who owns communication within a company, common pitfalls to watch out for, and practical ways to improve how teams connect and collaborate.
-Drawing from my background in marketing, communications, and PR, I reveal how to help leaders and teams strengthen their messaging and build a healthier workplace culture.
+Alejandra breaks down what internal communication really is and why it matters so much for any organization.
+She covers who owns communication within a company, common pitfalls to watch out for, and practical ways to improve how teams connect and collaborate.
+Drawing from her background in marketing, communications, and PR, she reveals how leaders and teams can strengthen their messaging and build a healthier workplace culture.

 • Digital signage promotion with a checkmark icon, featuring white text that says 'Digital Signage' and red and blue text that says 'done right,' along with the Visix logo and an eye icon at the bottom.